Introduction

 -

-Inspect the Equipment: Prior to use, conduct a thorough inspection of the equipment for any signs of damage, such as cracks or loose rungs.
+Inspect the Ladder: Prior to use, conduct a thorough inspection of the ladder for any signs of damage, such as cracks or loose rungs.
 Check that all rungs and hinges are secure, as defective equipment can lead to serious accidents.
-Remember, a worker fell from an elevated platform due to improper inspection practices, highlighting the real risks associated with neglect.
+Remember, a worker fell from a ladder due to improper inspection practices, highlighting the real risks associated with neglect.

 -

-Set Up on Stable Ground: Ensure the equipment is positioned on a flat, stable surface to prevent tipping.
+Set Up on Stable Ground: Ensure the ladder is placed on a flat, stable surface to prevent tipping.
 Avoid positioning it on uneven or slippery ground, which significantly increases the risk of falls.

 -